-In 2016 the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2017 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are three potential source of contamination identified for this system two with low susceptibility levels and one with a high susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+There are 3 potential sources of contamination identified for this system with low to high susceptibility levels.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at http://fldep.dep.state.fl.us/swapp.